MSmit1992/Chapter1-MLmodel_Validation/Step 4: Build predictive models/README.md

 ## (6) Model building
 Using the training and test datasets, the model is built.
 ## (7) Model evaluation
-A confusion matrix is made to
+A confusion matrix is made to be able to describe the performance of the predictive model